 In one such case, two brothers and their sister of Kurdish Syrian origin were returned to Croatia in September 2016 on the basis of Dublin rules although their parents were living as asylum-seekers in Geneva.
-A younger brother who was a minor had been permitted to stay with his parents.28 Amnesty International is concerned that the separation of this family, leaving the parents and one son in Switzerland while the other three siblings were returned to Croatia might represent an illegal restriction to the right to family life as enshrined in Article 8 of the European Convention on Human Rights and Article 17 of the International Covenant on Civil and Political Rights.
+A younger brother who was a minor had been permitted to stay with his parents.
+Amnesty International is concerned that the separation of this family, leaving the parents and one son in Switzerland while the other three siblings were returned to Croatia might represent an illegal restriction to the right to family life as enshrined in Article 8 of the European Convention on Human Rights and Article 17 of the International Covenant on Civil and Political Rights.
+The siblings been subsequently been re-admitted in Switzerland.
+The outcome of their asylum claim is still pending.